mchobby/esp8266-upy/ncd-oled/readme_ENG.md

 This NCD OLED display doen't need any level shifter, neither any voltage regulator.

+# Library

+The library to be used is stored at [esp8266-upy/oled-ssd1306](https://github.com/mchobby/esp8266-upy/tree/master/oled-ssd1306).
+Just follow the installation intruction of "oled-ssd1306".

 # Wiring with NCD

 It is a I2C mini board based on NCD connector, so use the appropriate interface to connect it.
 This repository propose NCD interface for [MicroPython Pyboard](https://github.com/mchobby/pyboard-driver/blob/master/NCD/README.md) and [ESP modules](../NCD/readme.md).